-Justice Thomas’ mixology has come under fire from Justice Scalia and the three girl judges who warn that the majority opinion in Navarette v.
+Justice Thomas’ mixology has come under fire from Justice Scalia and the three girl judges, who warn that his majority opinion in Navarette v.
 California “serves up a freedom-destroying cocktail.”

-Scalia lambasts the majority’s reasoning that not only does a swerve create a presumption of hammeredness, the presumption can’t be overcome by subsequent “irreproachable” driving.
-According to the majority, good driving after a swerve proves that the driver is three sheets to the wind and a law-evading sneak.
-As the majority maddeningly intones, “It is hardly surprising that the appearance of a marked police car would inspire more careful driving for a time.”
+Scalia lambasts Thomas’s reasoning that, not only does a swerve create a presumption of hammeredness, the presumption can’t be overcome by subsequent “irreproachable” driving.
+According to Thomas, good driving after a swerve proves that the driver is three sheets to the wind and a law-evading sneak.
+As Thomas maddeningly intones, “It is hardly surprising that the appearance of a marked police car would inspire more careful driving for a time.”

-(IMHO any sentence beginning with “it is hardly surprising that,” a staple phrase of People’s briefs, usually flags some kind of crackerbarrel opinion).
+(IMHO any sentence beginning with “it is hardly surprising that,” a staple phrase of People’s briefs, invariably flags a crackerbarrel opinion).

 The other deadly ingredient in the Navarette special is that an anonymous call to 911 is enough to support a traffic stop so long as the caller can say where the car is.
-Well duh, of course the caller can say where the car is, but how does that make the caller reliable, Scalia wants to know, predicting that this new rule is going straight into the Patrol Guide.
+Well of course the caller can say where the car is, but how does that make the caller reliable?
+Scalia wants to know, predicting that this new rule is going straight into the next edition of the Patrol Guide.

 A freedom-destroying cocktail indeed.
 Bottoms up.